riceissa/issarice.com/pages/in-praise-of-dullness.md

 - creates a presumption that gwern will pay attention to it and will post about it on his website.
 Will this increase or decrease the number of such extortions?

+Forward to *Pedagogy of the Oppressed*:

+> His early sharing of the life of the poor also led him to the discov-
+> ery of what he describes as the "culture of silence" of the dispos-
+> sessed.
+He came to realize that their ignorance and lethargy were
+> the direct product of the whole situation of economic, social, and
+> political domination—and of the paternalism—of which they were
+> victims.
+Rather than being encouraged and equipped to know and
+> respond to the concrete realities of their world, they were kept
+> "submerged" in a situation in which such critical awareness and
+> response were practically impossible.
+And it became clear to him
+> that the whole educational system was one of the major instruments
+> for the maintenance of this culture of silence.